MonaBCM/VBA_Challenge/README.md

 # VBA_Challenge

-The Script tracks annual changes of the certain stocks and provides annual changes in number and percentages The data also sets annual volume of the each stock in the data.
+The Script runs in the stock data to find annual changes in number coresponding percentages The data also provide annual volume of the each stock.
+The changes are colour coded: increases are in green and decreases are in red.